 |Computer Information Systems||22||$67,051|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 2,855 students took at least one online class at Pacific Lutheran University.
-This is an increase from the 0 students who took online classes the previous year.
+In 2020-2021, 128 students took at least one online class at Pacific Lutheran University.
+This is a decrease from the 2,855 students who took online classes the previous year.